samie/cancellablebutton/README.md

 # CancellableButton add-on for Vaadin

-DelayedButton implements a Button that can be cancelled within a given delay.
+CancellableButton implements a Button that can be cancelled within a given delay.
 Until then a count down caption is presented to user.

 ## Development instructions